kc596/Facebook_Timer/README.md

 ## Contribution

  - If you find any bug, please report and help in making this extension more productive.
- - If you want any new feature, simply ask for it (comment).
+ - If you want any new feature, simply ask for it.
  - You could also create pull request.
 If I find it useful, I will surely merge it :D .

 ## License